- Travel and Places»

 Tirupati Temple Darshan

 In the normal case, the temple darshan is a cumbersome and tedious exercise since you need to be in the long queue for hours.
 At times, the queue may even take 24 hours!
-Being the busiest temple in the word, it is natural and beyond anyone’s control.
+Being the busiest temple in the world, it is natural and beyond anyone’s control.
 So the only solution left is to opt for the ‘paid darshan' through online in advance.
 There are two types of darshan that can be booked through online.

 - Special Entry Darshan (or VIP/Sheegra Darshan) and